 - If a baby tooth abscesses or the pulp becomes injured because of deep cavities, the developing adult tooth below the roots of the baby teeth will not develop properly.
 Infections around developing teeth can cause the outer enamel to form incorrectly.

 - If a small cavity is not fixed, it will certainly get larger.
-Baby teeth guide the eruption of permanent teeth.
-If a baby tooth is removed prematurely, it may cause problems with the space of the teeth, causing bite concerns that will most likely require orthodontics (braces) to fix.
-A space maintainer can be used to hold the teeth in the correct place if a tooth must be removed prematurely.
+Baby teeth guide the eruption of permanent teeth and if a baby tooth is removed prematurely, it may cause problems with the space of the teeth.
+This developes bite concerns that will most likely require orthodontics (braces) to fix.
+Though, a space maintainer can be used to hold the teeth in the correct place if a tooth must be removed prematurely.

 - A child’s smile is important for self esteem, confidence and peer acceptance.